-In College home was where she had always been; art.
+In College home was where she had always been; in art.

 “When did you become a real person!” she exclaimed clenching my artist statement with her fist.
-With tears in both our eyes, we hugged, and she walked away (2007).
+With tears in both our eyes, we hugged, and then she went about her way.

 In 2008, two weeks after becoming officially engaged, I was diagnosed with cancer.
 My doctor stared at me with tears as she said, “Connie, you are the last person I want to have to say this too; after what you have been through. . . you have cancer.”
 Well, I beat cancer.

 In 2014, a mass discovered.
 Thankfully, a benign tumor the size of a large orange impinging on my kidney and intestine.